Medical School Stats: Rankings, Acceptance Rates (in-state vs. out-of-state), MCAT scores, GPA

 • The breakdown of the MCAT scores.
 A really low score on one part of the exam can hurt even if the overall score is competitive.

 • Taking the MCAT multiple times.
 Some schools will use your highest score.
 Some will take the average.
 Some will take the most recent score.
-Most will consider trend if you take the MCAT multiple times.
+Most will consider the trend if you take the MCAT multiple times.

 Where does your MCAT score fall relative to the median score at your target medical schools?